-In February 2010 the Bank acquired 42.61% stake Medicredit Leasing IFN SA from minority shareholders, owning at at the date of these financial statements, 99.99% of this company, this transactions had no impact on the financial statements for the year ended 31 December 2009.
+In February 2010 the Bank acquired 42.61% stake in Medicredit Leasing IFN SA from minority shareholders, owning at the date of these financial statements 99.99% of this company.
+This transaction had no impact on the financial statements for the year ended 31 December 2009.